 Order to commence proceedings in the name of the company

-As briefly highlighted in Part 2, the court may order for a derivative action under section 216A of the Companies Act to be pursued where the alleged oppression is due to acts resulting in loss to the company.
+As briefly highlighted above, the court may order for a derivative action under section 216A of the Companies Act to be pursued where the alleged oppression is due to acts resulting in loss to the company.
 Any relief granted by the court will therefore be for the benefit of the company and not the individual shareholder.